roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  But the problem was, it was really hard.
 Not only the struggle to withstand Mom's sexual barrage, but my throbbing dick as well.

  Mom's body kept me charged up, day after day.
 She had definitely made a dent in my defenses.
 I was at the very least semi-hard at all times.
 I couldn't control it.
 It was my deep, dark, animal brain at work.
 My instincts didn't care that she was my mom.
 My dick certainly didn't care.
 My mind saw was that this was a gorgeous creature who oozed sexuality from every pore.
 She was a stunning creature, with a full round ass and massive, succulent breasts.
 She was built to appeal to men.
 But she was my mom.
 I knew that, but my deep, dark lizard brain saw that this was an older woman, a mother, who had proven herself not only to be fertile, by virtue of being a mom, but to also clearly be gagging for it.
 Obviously, with the context of our relationship, that possibility is out of the question.
 But my dick didn't care.
 It knew a viable vessel for breeding when it saw one, and on instinct alone, it reacted.
 Mom was right about that.
 Although my mind was holding the leash, the dog was barking.
 And not only barking, it was slobbering all over itself.
-Report_Story #7